mbcrump/mbcrump-blog/_posts/2018-10-07-azure-tips-and-tricks162.md

 comments: true
 ---

-**Like what you seee?:** Subscribe to my weekly email newsletter to get a recap of the latest blog posts and videos!
+**Like what you see?:** Subscribe to my weekly email newsletter to get a recap of the latest blog posts and videos!
 Just scroll to the very bottom of this page and enter your email address.
 NO SPAM!
 I promise.
 {: .notice--primary}

 ## The Complete List of Azure Tips and Tricks